Toy Poodle dental care

 2. Daily cleaning and prevention

 Regular cleaning of the Toy Poodle’s teeth is the basis for a healthy mouth.
-For the correct Toy Poodle dental care it is recommended:
+It is recommended:

 3. Double teeth: what they are and when to worry